Find out about group and divisional VAT registration and the forms you should use to apply.

 7.8 Overseas branches but no VAT group

-Where there is a separately registered UK company that has an overseas branch then no section 43(2A) charges can arise under this provision.
-However, if costs are billed to the overseas branch but used in the UK then a normal section 43(2A) charge may arise under section 8 of the VAT Act depending on circumstances.
-Section 43(2A) charge guidance is set out at VATPOSS14000.
+Where there is a separately registered UK body that has an overseas branch then no section 43(2A) charges can arise under this provision.
+However, if costs are billed to the overseas branch but used in the UK then a normal reverse charge may arise under section 8 of the VAT Act depending on circumstances.
+Read the reverse charge guidance in the HMRC VATPOSS14000 manual.

 7.9 Double taxation

 Section 43(2A) applies even if it causes double taxation.
 HMRC recognises double taxation could occur particularly where a deduction for input tax on costs incurred overseas is not permitted by the overseas tax jurisdiction, however you must still calculate the value of the section 43(2A) charge.